dashingsoft/pyarmor/docs/man.rst

 .. important::

+   The command `pack` will obfuscate the entry script automatically, DO NOT obfuscate the entry script before pack.

-   The command `pack` will obfuscate all the ``.py`` files in the entry script's path recursively, do not pack the obfuscated scripts.
-But it won't obfuscate the dependencies of your scripts.
-By default, only the scripts in the path of entry script are obfuscated recursively.
+   By default the command `pack` obfuscates all the ``.py`` files only in the entry script's path recursively.
+It won't obfuscate all the dependencies out of this path.

 .. comment: